fbp

 One piece of chicken, rice, cabbage, and cucumber costs RM15.
 If you want tempeh or tofu, you have to add RM2.
 And they’re only the size of a thumb!” she lamented.

-She added that the prices to add on side dishes or condiments were unreasonable in a following thread.
+She added that the prices to add on side dishes or condiments were set at equally unreasonable prices too.

 In the comment section, she revealed that this is what happened in the state where she is located, Terengganu.